chocolatey/choco/docs/DOTNET_MIGRATION_PLAN.md

 ## Branch / PR workflow

 - All work lands on **`feature/net10-migration`** (off `develop`).
-- A **draft PR within the fork** (`fdcastel/choco`, base `develop`) is opened early so push-triggered CI validates every commit.
+- **No fork-internal PR** — CI runs automatically on every push (`build.yml` triggers on `push`), so the branch alone gets full validation.
 - Each phase's **Gate** task must be **green on `windows-latest`** before advancing.
 Never merge red.
-- The eventual PR to upstream `chocolatey/choco` is a **separate, explicit step** once everything is complete — not part of this fork-internal workflow.
+- A PR to upstream `chocolatey/choco` is a **separate, explicit step** to take only once everything is complete and only when the user asks for it.